Jonta/tihldeirc/README.md

 API
 --
-Some functions built into the bot
+Some functions built into the bot.
+Note that these are called from IRC (channel, or pm to bot).
+Current trigger key: *e*

 on
 ---